sean-m/wifi-sitter/README.md

 fills in one gap.

-While running the application watches for IP changed and availability changed events and enables/disables wifi adapters accordingly.
-When ethernet is active, WiFi adapters are disabled if they've made a connection, if WiFi is active but not connected it is left alone, when ethernet gets unplugged or the network availability goes away all WiFi adapters are enabled.
+While running the application watches for IP changed and availability changed events and enables/disables WiFi adapters accordingly.
+When Ethernet is active, WiFi adapters are disabled if they've made a connection, if WiFi is active but not connected it is left alone, when ethernet gets unplugged or the network availability goes away all WiFi adapters are enabled.
 That is all it does,